vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 There is nothing I can do to earn salvation; it is a free gift that I receive by grace through faith in His love, His forgiveness, and His victory on the cross.
 The Protestant Reformation brought this marvelous truth to light after centuries of a counterfeit method of salvation focused on works.
 Sadly, however, Protestantism has begun to drift away from its original position.

-In 1999, the Catholic and Lutheran churches issued a *Joint Declaration on the Doctrine of Justification*, which includes this key statement: "By grace alone, in faith in Christ's saving work and not because of any merit on our part, we are accepted by God..."
-Note that "by grace alone" is not the same as "by faith alone."
+In 1999, the Catholic and Lutheran churches issued a *Joint Declaration on the Doctrine of Justification*, which includes this key statement: “By grace alone, in faith in Christ’s saving work and not because of any merit on our part, we are accepted by God …” Note that “by grace alone” is not the same as “by faith alone.”
 While it is true that we are saved by grace, that grace is appropriated by faith—without faith, there can be no grace.
 The joint statement elevates grace over faith, while the Bible emphasizes faith.
 This difference may not seem significant at first, but it becomes critical when viewed through the lens of Catholic teaching, which holds that the Church is the dispenser of grace from the treasury of merit, which includes not only Christ’s good works but also those of Mary and the saints.

-## Am I saved by Christ's saving work?
+## Am I saved by Christ’s saving work?

 > And almost all things are by the law purged with blood; and *without shedding of blood is no remission*.
 {% ct 'Hebrews 9:22' %}